MasterFox/picar/README.md

-PiCar 0.04alpha
+PiCar 0.1beta
 ================

 Control your radio-controlled car with some Python and Ryanteck Motor Controller Board!
+Let it drive through an area completely autonomous!

 We want you!
 ============